 - Calculators, except for basic "four-function" models.
 By "four-function" we mean basic calculators that do not have the ability to store programs or data for redisplay.
-A smartphone cannot be used as a calculator during the exam.

 - Pagers

 - PDAs

 - Laptop or desktop computers.

 - Cell phones.
 In the case of an emergency, phones may be left with the Administrator with instructions for answering.

 - Walkman/iPod or other listening devices.

 - Headphones of any type.